DrewCarlson/ktpack/README.md

 Ktpack is a build tool for [Kotlin Multiplatform](https://kotl.in/multiplatform) projects providing a comprehensive set of features with one configuration file:

-- Multiple binary application outputs and library modules
+- Single project configuration file
 - Write tests and benchmarks inside or next to main source files
 - Automatic Kotlin, JDK, and Nodejs toolchain management
 - Consume Maven dependencies or [npm](https://www.npmjs.com/) dependencies